So what is Gig Performer anyway?

 How does licensing work?

-A single license allows Gig Performer™ to be activated simultaneously on two computers with the same OS.
-So buying a Mac license lets you run Gig Performer™ on two Macs simultaneously and buying a Windows license lets you run Gig Performer™ on two Windows PCs simultaneously.
-We also offer a bundle consisting of both a Mac and Windows license, which of course lets you run Gig Performer™ on up to two Mac and up to two PCs.
+We also offer a bundle consisting of both a Mac and Windows license, which of course lets you run Gig Performer™ on up to three Mac and up to three PCs.

-If you need to run Gig Performer™ on a third machine, you can deactivate your license on one of your other machines and then activate on the third machine.
+If you need to run Gig Performer™ on a fourth machine, you can deactivate your license on one of your other machines and then reactivate it on the fourth machine.